rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 Labs:

   - Like homework, labs aren't graded, but is good practice.
-  - We will go over each lab at the end of each lab session OR during Kickoff Sessions.
+  - they are completed in class.
-  - There are five labs, they will be assigned each day, and to be completed in class.
+  - We will go over each lab at the end of each lab session OR beginning of next session.
   - The labs are available from the main GitHub page.

 ---